Home > Candy > Candy Corn Caramel Sauce

 Will the candy corn pumpkins work to make caramel sauce?

-Yes, the pumpkin candies will turn out the same.
+Yes!
 They are made with the same ingredients, just a different shape.
 I still recommend chopping them.

 Can I use a candy thermometer to cook the caramel sauce so I know it is done?